 Basically, when you see a DJ turning knobs, it means they’re working on a track and changing the feel, tempo, and sound.
 This is usually done with a mixer or DJ controller.

-To learn more, check out my DJ controller buyer’s guide here, where you’ll find useful information that can help you to choose the best model on the market based on your skills and DJing goals.
+To learn more, check out my DJ controller buyer’s guide here, where you’ll find useful information that can help you to choose the best model on the market based on your skills and DJing style.

 How Do DJs Make Music?